ghiscoding/multiple-select-modified/README.md

 # Multiple Select

 ## Modified Version
-This is a modified version (forked from version `1.2.1`) of [multiple-select](https://github.com/wenzhixin/multiple-select) which is modified version to cover functionalities required by my other libraries [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid), [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) and [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal).
-The list of changes to this fork are shown below.
+This is a modified version (forked from version `1.2.1` of [multiple-select](https://github.com/wenzhixin/multiple-select)) to add functionalities required other libraries [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid), [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) and [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) which I'm the author.
+The list of changes applied to this fork are shown below.

 ## Description
 Multiple select is a jQuery plugin to select multiple elements with checkboxes :).